ibm-cloud-docs/citrix-netscaler-vpx/fp-cache-ssl.md

 To do so, follow these steps:

 1. Go to **Traffic Management > Cache redirection > Virtual servers** and click **Add**.
 Enter the name for your forward-proxy virtual server.
 Then, select the SSL protocol and a cache type of **FORWARD**.
-Assign it an IP address from your private subnet, with its requisite port.
+Assign it an IP address from your private subnet, with its required port.

    Click **OK**.